-AFM24 is an EGFR-binding ICE® molecule that kills EGFR-expressing tumors, and through ADCC and ADCP, holds promise to treat all patient subtypes with a more acceptable safety profile compared with current advanced treatments, while remaining immune to the challenge of resistance.2
+AFM24 is an EGFR-binding ICE® molecule that kills EGFR-expressing tumors, and through ADCC and ADCP, holds promise to treat patients with a more acceptable safety profile compared with current advanced treatments, while remaining immune to the challenge of resistance.2

 AFM28 is an ICE® that binds to CD123 on leukemic cells and is being developed for patients with relapsed and refractory acute myeloid leukemia (AML).